Zappos/zappos-json/README.md

 ##Current Limitation##
 - Map key must be string (It doesn't make much sense to have other types besides String though)
-- Jacinda does not support Map of object.
-You can use Map of scalar value such as Integer, Double, String, or any other scalar types.
+- The parser doesn't support map and collection that are not inside of the bean.
+We need type hinting to make this thing works.
+Type hinting will be added in the future.
 - Does not detect circular reference.
 - Bean is required to have public default constructor.

 ##FAQ##
-###Why it does not support Map of object? ###
-Because Zappos JSON uses static analysis and the key of Map is dynamic.
-With current design, it's hard to make it supports Map of object.
-It doesn't support right now doesn't mean it will not support in the future.
-We may end up using reflection for that case.

 ###Why Zappos JSON is so slow?###
 It's supposed not to.
-Possibly it is slow for the first time because it does static analyzing on your object graph and generate code then compile and load it into memory.
+Possibly it is slow for the first time because it does static analyzing on your object graph then it generates code, compile, and load the generated class file into memory.
 If you want to speed things up, call `ZapposJson.getInstance().register(className)` before using.

 ###Why Zappos JSON doesn't let developer call constructor directly?###
 Zappos JSON uses byte code manipulation.
 Each instance holds the cache of modified classes with unique name (random name).